 This is a huge point in favour of any mobile or wireless broadband service.
 The limited choice of service on a fixed-line is irrelevant, and you don’t need to worry about paying line rental if you don’t need a landline for calls.

 Unlike a regular broadband service a mobile link can give you internet access wherever you go (signal allowing, of course).

 Most home internet deals come with 12, 18 or 24-month contracts, with a few options for short term and “no contract” deals.
 But mobile broadband is a great deal more flexible in this regard.
 As well as long term contracts, you can also choose from rolling monthly and pay-as-you-go.

 Mobile broadband is absolutely reliant on a strong network signal.
 The weaker the signal, the slower and more unstable the connection will be.

 - Performance can be unpredictable

-Even if you have a strong signal you may find performance fluctuates depending on network traffic and weather conditions.
-This may be problematic if you rely on having a certain minimum speed as performance could change from one day to the next.
+Even if you have a strong signal, you may find performance fluctuates depending on network traffic and weather conditions.
+This may be problematic if you rely on a minimum speed as performance could change from one day to the next.

 - Data usage caps can be restrictive

 Aside from signal strength, the biggest stumbling block for anyone considering mobile broadband for home is that data usage caps are often very low in comparison to fixed-line deals.
 The biggest allowances tend to be around 100-200GB per month but this is more expensive than many unlimited fixed-line services.
 More affordable deals are in the region of 2-20GB, which is very little if it's your primary connection to the internet.
 This limitation makes many mobile broadband packages unsuitable for heavy usage.
 You can get unlimited data with selected Three mobile broadband deals, but you will need to sign up for a 12 or 24-month contract.